MarsonerLaura/PuzzleHunt/README.md

  <br>

  >  <div align="center">
- >  To summarize the features and technologies used the final presentation is linked below:
+ >  To provide an overview of the features and technologies used in our PuzzleHunt app, I have linked the final presentation below for your reference.
  >  <br>
  >
  >  [Präsentation Social Gaming.pdf](https://github.com/MarsonerLaura/PuzzleHunt/files/11132678/Prasentation.Social.Gaming.pdf)